 Research reveals that many of those in charge of CAMHS at a local level are spending funding on different services.

 In 2015, the government pledged an extra £1.4 billion over 5 years to transform Child and Adolescent Mental Health Services (CAMHS).
-However, following a Freedom of Information (FOI) request, our analysis of information provided by 199 Clinical Commissioning Groups (CCGs) shows that many local bodies are not spending the money on children’s mental health services.
-The money is instead being spent on other priorities.
+However, following a Freedom of Information (FOI) request, our analysis of information provided by 199 Clinical Commissioning Groups (CCGs) shows that many local bodies are not spending all of the extra money on children’s mental health services.
+Some of the money is instead being spent on other priorities.

 Our findings from the FOI include: